anhminhtran235/Chat-room-multithreading/README.md

 - Enter your own directory to save userName, Password and Historical Messages in 2 files: Server.java (line 28 29) and Worker.java (line 32 33).
 Those directories should match.
 You'll understand once you open the files.
 - When you run it, run Server.java on your server Computer first.
 And then run client.java (Either on the same computer or a different computer).
 You only need to run those 2 files.

+HOW MY CHATROOM FUNCTIONS:
+- Server.java will be run on a Server Computer.
+It will constantly receive new clients.
+Whenever a client is connected, Server will create a Worker (in Worker.java) in a separate thread to deal with the client.
+The server is then free to receive new clients.
+- Each client will have a ListenClient (To receive messages sent from the Server) and a SpeakClient (To read input from the keyboard and send it to the Server)

 ABOUT MY CHATROOM:
 - It is Multithreaded.
 Multiple clients can connects with my server at the same time.
 - It is Object Oriented.
 I created multiple classes with specific purposes and let them communicate with each other.